 Welcome to the LaMontagne Lab website

-Our lab is interested in understanding patterns of population change over space and time, and the drivers of those patterns.
+Our lab, in the Department of Biology at the University of Missouri - St. Louis and the Missouri Botanical Garden, is interested in understanding patterns of population change over space and time, and the drivers of those patterns.
 We work on a range of scales, from individual organisms, to local populations, and continental and global scales.
-Our research includes a number of study systems; from the remarkably highly-variable patterns of reproduction in plants (called 'mast seeding') and consumer-resource dynamics, to the impacts of climate change on tree reproduction, and variation in habitat quality across levels of urbanization.
+Our research includes a number of study systems; from the remarkably highly-variable patterns of reproduction in plants (called 'mast seeding') and its relationship with consumer-resource dynamics, to the impacts of environmental change on tree reproduction at regional to continental and global scales.

 To learn more about our lab, explore our website, or contact Dr. Jalene LaMontagne at the link below.

-Our lab is interested in understanding patterns of population change over space and time, and the drivers of those patterns.
+Our lab, in the Department of Biology at the University of Missouri - St. Louis and the Missouri Botanical Garden, is interested in understanding patterns of population change over space and time, and the drivers of those patterns.
 We work on a range of scales, from individual organisms, to local populations, and continental and global scales.
-Our research includes a number of study systems; from the remarkably highly-variable patterns of reproduction in plants (called 'mast seeding') and consumer-resource dynamics, to the impacts of climate change on tree reproduction, and variation in habitat quality across levels of urbanization.
+Our research includes a number of study systems; from the remarkably highly-variable patterns of reproduction in plants (called 'mast seeding') and its relationship with consumer-resource dynamics, to the impacts of environmental change on tree reproduction at regional to continental and global scales.

 To learn more about our lab, explore our website, or contact Dr. Jalene LaMontagne at the link below.